rahbal/ApplicationCareerPagesIndia/README.md

 To add a company, either [create an issue](https://github.com/rahbal/ApplicationCareerPagesIndia/issues) with the relevant details or send a PR adhering to the format specified and try to provide as much information as possible.

-**Please verify this information as it may not always be fully up-to-date, especially in the current economic climate.**
+**Please verify this information as it may not always be fully up-to-date.**

+Jobvite, Lever, Greenhouse, Taleo, etc. systems that auto-fill from your resume are good additions.
+Verified and Good links only.

 | Name  | Location(s)  |  Careers page |  Relocation bonus? |